stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 To start, create a variable that contains the result of splitting the text.
 You will use this variable as the source of further analysis.

 To calculate the length of each word, you can use the counter strategy.
-Modify it to iterate over words in the split list, not over letters.
+Modify the strategy to iterate over words in the split list, not over letters.
 Next, modify it to not *count* each word, but to *sum* the lengths of all words.

 When you have a variable containing the sum of the lengths of all words, you can calculate the average word length by dividing the sum by the number of words.
 You may retrieve the latter by calling the `number_of_words_in(text)` function that you wrote earlier.